 c) Now you have to decide if you want to keep the advantage of your first low entry for the long-running trade and buy again only with the archived profits of 0.085 BTC or if you go the same route again with the total funds you allocated for this trade.
 This depends on your mindset – high risk / high reward or low risk / low reward.
 Let's use the riskier variant for this example, just for the fun of it.

 We would wait now for the arrival at the lower Bollinger band and purchase again at 175

 1.2 BTC will give us now 687428 SC

 d) Ok now here it comes the fun, as McAfee's account tweeted about $SC and the price skyrocketed to 265, but it can be difficult to get your order filled on such a pump, so let's ignore it and take profit again at the upper band.

 e) Price moves down to the lower band again and we purchase with

 1.37 BTC a total of 785387 SC

-Our defined goal has it been to increase our stakes in $SC as we suspect increasing demand to the upcoming hard fork news.
+Our defined goal has it been to increase our stakes in $SC as we suspect increasing demand for the upcoming hard fork news.
 We started with 1 BTC and held an initial stake of 604545 SC.
-After the active accumulation cycle, we stopped with a stake of 785387 SC, which is an almost 30% increase of our initial SC funds.
+After the active accumulation cycle, we stopped with a stake of 785387 SC, which is an almost 30% increase in our initial SC funds.